FAQ: Dispatch model

 We also limit the maximum volume that can be procured in each ancillary service based on market saturation.
 The dispatch model decides how much volume to allocate, which must lie within 0 and this saturation limited maximum.

-Do we model planned outages for the BESS in the dispatch model?
+Do we model planned outages or curtailment for the BESS in the dispatch model?